COPE Network stands for Community Outreach Prevention and Education Network

 Art, Music, and Movement Classes

 Almost everything we do at COPE is open to the public, and our offerings are not limited to people with substance use history.
 In fact, we encourage outside participation!
-It should go without saying, but people with a history of substance use are more than their addiction or their recovery, and they shouldn't feel defined by their history when seeking services.
-By being open to the public, our programs are attended by a mix of people with histories of substance use, the formerly incarcerated, the vulnerable and marginalized, their families and friends, as well as compassionate community members interested in learning new skills -- and no one who attends our programs has to define themselves any particular way.
+It should go without saying, but people with a history of substance use are more than their substance use, addiction, or recovery, and they shouldn't feel defined by their history when seeking services.
+By being open to the public, our programs are attended by a mix of people with histories of substance use, families and friends of people with histories of substance use, people who are formerly incarcerated, people who are marginalized or vulnerable in other ways, and compassionate community members interested in learning new skills.
+No one who attends our programming has to define themselves any particular way.
 When someone comes to a yoga class, the main topic is yoga, not addiction, or recovery, or who is here for what.
-By offering a yoga class this way, people who do have a history of substance use get to practice yoga in a setting that is safe for them around people who are caring and compassionate should they be seeking support.
+By offering a yoga class this way, people who do have a history of substance use (or people who have other stigmatized experiences and identities) get to practice yoga in a setting that is welcoming to them around their peers or around people who are caring and compassionate to the difficulties they may be facing should they need support.

-We ask that people who attend our programs not assume the background of other attendees or overstep anyone's boundaries.
+We ask that people who attend our programs not ask or assume the background of other attendees (unless they bring this up themselves) or overstep anyone's boundaries.
 For those who do have a history of substance use, abstinence or recovery is NOT required to attend, although we ask that people not use substances on the premises or solicit substances from other attendees.

 Because of the nature of these circumstances, most of our programs are 18+ (or require parent/guardian attendance) unless otherwise stated.
 If you have questions about this or are seeking support for youth, please contact us.